TEN-framework/TEN-Agent/README.md

 ### Graph

-A graph is used to describe the data flow between extensions, a graph in ASTRA orchestrates how different extensions interact.
+A graph is used to describe the data flow between extensions, a graph in Astra orchestrates how different extensions interact.
 For example, the text output from a speech-to-text (STT) extension might be directed to a large language model (LLM) extension.
 Essentially, a graph defines which extensions are involved and the direction of data flow between them.
 Developers can customize this flow, directing outputs from one extension, such as an STT, into another, like an LLM.

-In ASTRA, there are four main types of data flow between extensions:
+In Astra, there are four main types of data flow between extensions:

 - Command
 - Data